Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Natural Remedies:

-Garlic has been used in traditional medicine for its potential health benefits, including immune system support and lowering cholesterol.
+Garlic has been utilized in traditional medicine for its possible health advantages, including immune system support and reducing cholesterol.

 Some people consume raw garlic or garlic supplements for these purposes, but it’s essential to consult a healthcare provider for guidance.